Germanunkol/Affair/README.md

 love . --server --client localhost
 ```

-Another included example is the dedicated server, which runs in plain Lua (Lua socket must be installed.
+Another included example is the dedicated server, which runs in plain Lua (Luasocket must be installed.
 If you have Löve installed, then this is usually the case.)
 Run:
 ```bash
 lua examples/dedicated.lua